tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_4.md

 # Commands

-There is a concrete implementation of command for each aggregate.
+We define a command type for each aggregate.
-For each aggregate, i define its own Commands type as a Discriminated Union type.
-When the command is and, it will returnlo a lists of events or an error.
+A Command type is a Discriminated Union.
+Executing the command means returning a lists of events or an error.
 We have also _"command undoers"_, that allow us to compensate the effect of a command in case it is part of a multiple stream transaction that fails  as we will see later.

 The abstract definitions of Command and Undoer  are: